9 Common Social Security Myths You Need to Know About

 Whether you’re married, divorced, or widowed can also have an impact on the amount of your benefits.

 A married couple with two working spouses, for example, would qualify for separate benefits based on each person’s earning history.
-If one spouse worked and the other didn’t (or didn’t for a period of time), they might be able to claim 50% of the other spouse’s benefit or their own, whichever amount is higher.
+If one spouse worked and the other didn’t (or didn’t for a period of time), they might be able to claim up to 50% of the other spouse’s benefit or their own, whichever amount is higher.

 A divorced or widowed person may be able to claim Social Security based on their spouse’s income history, if their own benefit is lower.